ibm-cloud-docs/containers/cs_worker_plan.md

 **How can I change worker node flavors?**</br>
 See [updating flavors](/docs/containers?topic=containers-update#machine_type).

+**Are the worker nodes encrypted?**<br>
+The secondary disk of the worker node is encrypted.
+For more information, see [Overview of cluster encryption](/docs/containers?topic=containers-encryption#encrypt_ov).
+After you create a worker pool, you might notice that the worker node flavor has `.encrypted` in the name, such as `b3c.4x16.encrypted`.

 **How do I manage my worker nodes?** </br>
 Worker nodes in classic clusters are provisioned into your {{site.data.keyword.cloud_notm}} account.
 You can manage your worker nodes by using {{site.data.keyword.containerlong_notm}}, but you can also use the [classic infrastructure dashboard](https://cloud.ibm.com/classic/) in the {{site.data.keyword.cloud_notm}} console to work with your worker node directly.